Healthcare professional speaking to a young child who has their head in their hand and is looking down

 Newborn genome sequencing

-Health visitors should be aware of the Newborn Genomes Programme – a project that will potentially lead to the routine whole genome sequencing of babies in the NHS.
-This will have a huge impact on the number of children diagnosed with genetic conditions that may affect their health while in your care.
+Health visitors should be aware of the Newborn Genomes Programme’s Generation Study – a research study run by Genomics England in partnership with the NHS.
+This will explore the potential of whole genome sequencing of newborns to find and treat rare conditions early.
+This could have a huge impact on the number of children diagnosed with genetic conditions, which may affect their health while in your care.

-A pilot is scheduled to take place in mid-2023 that will sequence up to 200,000 babies’ genomes, so there’s no better time to learn more about how genomic testing can affect your practice.
+The study has been running since mid-2023 and will sequence up to 100,000 babies’ genomes, so there’s no better time to learn more about how genomic testing can affect your practice.

 You can learn more about the Newborn Genomes Programme on the Genomics England website.